Thracian religion: Zalmoxis

 The god Zalmoxis or Salmoxis was worshipped by the Getae, possibly in the form of an anthrōpodaimōn (deified man).

 According to Herodotus of Halicarnassus, Zalmoxis built a hall where he feasted and preached to the most prominent of his countrymen that he, as well as them and their descendants, would not die, but would instead go to a place where they would enjoy immortality and every good thing.
 Zalmoxis then built an underground chamber into which disappeared for three years, during which time the Thracians mourned him, after which he reappeared on the fourth year, proving his words to be true and convincing his people of his story of death and resurrection.

 A similar Thracian figure is Rhesus, who, like Zalmoxis, was a divine king and prophet whose declared that he would not go into the underworld but would instead remain "in the caverns of silver-veined land" of Mount Pangaion where he would become an anthrōpodaimōn, the difference being that Rhesus was a tribal deity of the Edonians while Zalmoxis was that of the Getae.

 During the 5th century BCE, Greek colonists in Thrace had come to connect Zalmoxis to the Greek philosopher Pythagoras due to his prophetic abilities, magical healing, and other extraordinary traits; the similarities between the feasts of Getic nobles in their banqueting halls with the Pythagorean adepts' meetings and meals in a common halls, and their respective initiation rides, appear to have also motivated the connection between Zalmoxis and Pythagoras among the Pontic Greeks.

+These anthrōpodaimones were believed to be mediators between the gods and men.